Smalleye hammerhead: Human interactions

 Timid and harmless to humans, the smalleye hammerhead is caught incidentally by inshore artisanal multispecies fisheries throughout its range, and marketed as food.
-It is the most or second-most important shark caught by such fisheries off Trinidad, Guyana, and Brazil.
+It is the most or second-most important shark caught by such fisheries off Trinidad and Tobago, Guyana, and Brazil.
 Because of its head shape, individuals of all ages are readily caught in gillnets; small numbers are also caught on line gear and in bottom trawls.
 The IUCN assessed this species as critically endangered in 2020, as it is subjected to intense fishing pressure, often without management, by techniques ranging from beach seine netting to trawling, and is unable to replenish this harvest.
 Smalleye hammerheads are also bycatch in commercial shrimp trawls, which are often run through the shark's shallow-water habitat.
 Anecdotal evidence suggests that smalleye hammerhead catches have declined significantly off Trinidad and northern Brazil, which are likely indicative of population trends in the rest of its range.
 The smalleye shark is federally protected in Brazil and Colombia.